 To move around Macau the best choice is hailing a cab or taking one of the many buses that criss-cross the islands.
 The major resorts also offer free shuttle services to and from the rest so inquire at the hotel’s reception where you are staying or where you want to visit, as it is possible to resort-hop using the free shuttles.
 If you are going to one of the farther away restaurants, the staff can order a cab back for you.
 Or use Uber, a life saver when I travel these days.

-Google Maps is available in Macau (as opposed to China) so it is helpful when walking around.
+Google Maps is available in Macau (not in the rest of China) so it is helpful when walking around.
 Get the link to my map for this post and you will have all the marked spots, restaurants and hotels in one map which you can use to guide your way.

-Macau Travel Guide – Other things to know
+Other things to know before traveling to Macau

 Macau is a Special Administrative Region of China so nationalities needing visas to visit China may not necessarily need it for Macau.
 In fact, most people can get one on arrival.